MicrosoftDocs/mixed-reality/mrtk-unity/mrtk3-graphicstools/features/acrylic-layer-system.md

 ### Acrylic helper

 Assign this component (script) to every backplate that uses an acrylic material.
 This component notifies the acrylic layer manager whenever the object is enabled or disabled.
-The acrylic shader currently supports 2 layers (0 and 1).
+The acrylic shader currently supports two layers (0 and 1).

 ### Acrylic layer manager